Showing top 0 results 0 results found

-Michael Jordan once said: “Talent wins games, but teamwork and intelligence wins championships.”
+As Michael Jordan once said: “Talent wins games, but teamwork and intelligence wins championships.”
 Working together as a team is important and it allows you to exchange ideas, create big projects, and follow through with goals that were established.
+So, how to work together effectively?

-Harvard Business Review took a research to find out which factors can contribute to building collaborative teams.
+Harvard Business Review did research to find out which factors can contribute to building collaborative teams.
 With the use of a range of statistical analyses, they considered more than 100 factors out of which they were able to isolate eight practices that correlated with success.
-These practices appeared to help teams substantially overcome the difficulties that were posed by size, long-distance communication, diversity and specialization.
+These practices appeared to help teams substantially overcome the difficulties that were posed by size, long-distance communication, diversity, and specialization.

 Get to know each other - executive support